-PreReq: Eng 21 or Eng 22 or ESL 15 or placement in Eng 100 or placement in Eng 102
+PreReq: Eng 21 or ESL 21 or Eng 22 or (ESL 22G and ESL 22W) or placement in Eng 100 or placement in Eng 102

 Survey of the world's major geographic regions with focus on the interrelationships between the physical and human elements of these regions.
 Geographic aspects of contemporary economic, social and political conditions will be studied as they relate to human use of, and impact on, the land and resources.
 (3 lec hrs.)